-Risk Identification Practice and Project Performance
+Risk Identification and Project Performance

-In the Kenyan context, Kabutiei et al. (2022) investigated the relationship between project risk identification and the performance of national irrigation authority projects.
+Kabutiei et al. (2022) investigated the relationship between project risk identification and the performance of national irrigation authority projects in Kenya.
 The results showed that there was a strong positive relationship between project risk identification had a positive significant effect on project performance.
 The regression results indicated that project risk identification had a positive significant effect on project performance.

-In the Pakistan context, Rizwan (2021) examined the relationship between project risk monitoring, control practices, and project success in construction projects.
+Rizwan (2021) examined the relationship between project risk monitoring, control practices, and project success in construction projects in Pakistan.
 Based on data from 69 construction companies, the regression results indicated that project risk identification had positive significant effect on project success.
 From the results, project risk identification had a 34% effect on project success.
 The researchers opine that project risk identification positively and significantly predict success of construction project.

-In the Kenyan context, Mutunga and Ondara, (2021) examined the effect of risk identification practice and project performance at Kenya Airports Authority.
+Mutunga and Ondara, (2021) examined the effect of risk identification and project performance at Kenya Airports Authority in Kenya.
 The research adopted the descriptive survey design.
-The regression results indicated that risk identification practice had a positive and significant effect on project performance at Kenya Airport Authority.
+The regression results indicated that risk identification had a positive and significant effect on project performance at Kenya Airport Authority.

-In the context of South Sudan, Olobo, Karyeija, Sande, and Khoch (2021) investigated credit risk identification practice and the performance of commercial banks.
+Olobo, Karyeija, Sande, and Khoch (2021) investigated credit risk identification and the performance of commercial banks in South Sudan.
 A total of 124 valid responses were received from 7 sampled banks in Juba.
-The research findings revealed that there was a strong positive correlation between credit risk identification practice and the performance of commercial banks.
-From the results, credit risk identification practice positively and significantly predicted the performance of commercial banks.
+The research findings revealed that there was a strong positive correlation between credit risk identification and the performance of commercial banks.
+From the results, credit risk identification positively and significantly predicted the performance of commercial banks.

-In the Kenyan context, Nyarangi and Ngali (2021) examined risk identification practice and financial performance of insurance companies listed in Nairobi Securities Exchange.
-The multiple regression results indicated that risk identification practice had a positive and significant effect on financial performance of insurance companies listed in Nairobi Securities Exchange, Kenya.
+Nyarangi and Ngali (2021) examined risk identification and financial performance of insurance companies listed in Nairobi Securities Exchange.
+The multiple regression results indicated that risk identification had a positive and significant effect on financial performance of insurance companies listed in Nairobi Securities Exchange, Kenya.

-In the context of Rwanda, Igihozo and Irechukwu (2022) examined project risk identification and performance of Mpazi channel construction projects in Nyabugogo, Kigali.
-The results showed that project risk identification positively and significantly influences performance of mining projects.
+Igihozo and Irechukwu (2022) examined project risk identification and performance of Mpazi channel construction projects in Nyabugogo, Kigali, Rwanda.
+The results showed that project risk identification positively and significantly influences performance of road construction projects.

-In the Kenyan context, Nzioki and Mwenda (2020) examined the influence of risk identification practice on the performance of exchequer funded building construction projects in Machakos County, Kenya.
+Nzioki and Mwenda (2020) examined the influence of risk identification on the performance of exchequer funded building construction projects in Machakos County, Kenya.
 The findings showed that risk identification positively and significantly predict the performance of exchequer funded building construction Projects.

-In the context of Oman, Alsaadi and Norhayatizakuan (2021) examined project risk identification and performance of construction projects.
-The research findings showed that project risk management identification practice had a positive and significant influence on performance of mining projects.
+Alsaadi and Norhayatizakuan (2021) examined project risk identification and performance of construction projects in Oman.
+The research findings showed that project risk management identification practice had a positive and significant influence on performance of road construction projects.

-In the Kenyan context, Chilumo et al. (2020) examined the effect of risk management practices on performance of building construction projects.
+Chilumo et al. (2020) examined the effect of risk management practices on performance of building construction projects in Kenya.
 The study revealed that practicing risk management in the construction industry increased the probability of positive project performance.
 The key finding of the study was that risk management practices had positive and significant influence on the performance of building construction projects.